ChNoack-Ki/Hydra-Embryos/README.md

 Sofware for Analysis: R, Python, MatLab

-1)Repositoy contains codes for analysing Hydra-embryo data, including first data processing and generation synchronization plots function.R is needed to run "Final-GCaMP6S-analysis-pipeline_batch.R"
+1)Repositoy contains codes for analysing Hydra-embryo data, including first data processing and generation synchronization plots
+"function.R" is needed to run "Final-GCaMP6S-analysis-pipeline_batch.R"
  -

 2) To run the code with the Leiden algorithm, Python is required.
 Install the leidenalg package as explained in 'How To Run Python From Matlab'.